ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 **Update 2:** While performing the repair, facilities identified a leak which needs to be patched before refilling the refrigerant, otherwise any refrigerant would immediately escape.
 The ETA for this repair, as given to us by facilities, is May 10th.

+**Update 3:** Facilities has contacted us to say that they are finishing up the repairs and that we can begin to start loading the servers again.
+As such we've released ~50% of the nodes to begin running jobs again.

 ## Standard Operating Procedures